Parable of the Renegades

 That icy enchanting yet sinister contour of her cervical to her acromial...
 Those bandages and loincloth covering only the minimum just makes her so… If only that [Law] didn’t exist!
 Oh no...
 Lucas, what’s wrong with you!?

-Even he couldn't believe the analogies in his head as he grabbed every three-second opportunity to spy on the deadly combination of Rio's curves with her minuscule clothing.
+Even he couldn't believe the analogies in his head as he grabbed every three-second opportunity to spy on the deadly combination of Rio's curves and her minuscule clothing.

-「Now that I'm looking at it again, I’m having second thoughts on my standards.
-He doesn’t look so bad.
-I wonder if I should teach him how to roll with me.
-It might keep him entertaining.」
+「Now that I'm looking at it again, he doesn’t look so bad.
+It might be fun if he could learn to roll with me.」

 Rio studied the wounds that would soon become scars in tandem with the shadows stressing around Lucas, which were made possible from a minimum level of muscle growth.
 That wasn’t the only thing she was thinking about.